This article revised 24 December 2017 including the addition of the video of the live version.

 ’Cause I believe in you

 Everything here could be about another person, not Jesus.
 It is just about someone staying with Dylan to sustain him.
-But this is the exact opposite of the songs of disdain, so it clearly sounds like a song to his God.
+It could be a song of a father being driven away from his children as the result of a vindictive divorce.

 The middle 8 takes us on…